NikolasPapas/MyCITEAssignment-MVCApp/README.md

 - Any third party user interface controls (client or server side) apart from jQuery and jQueryUI ones.

-Projects in Java shall be provided as Eclipse project Projects in C# shall be provided as MS Visual Studio Express Solutions.
+Projects in C# shall be provided as MS Visual Studio Express Solutions.

 The desired functionality is about managing the employees and their attributes.
 Through the application one must be able to view,